 Something of a “cult fave” character for nearly nearly fifty years, Morbius has seen surges of popularity in times past – one fang as much in the horror/supernatural genre as the other is firmly planted in the world of superheroes.
 Indeed, he’s had turns as a classic hero and villain as well as a tragically romantic anti-hero and the science-y support guy in the chair.
 Morbius is also set to feature in another solo ongoing series as well as a Sony live-action film.

+The below comics recommendations are listed in chronological reading order, for a clear path through Morbius’ comic book history.
 All this is to say, now’s a great time to sink our teeth into some of Mikey’s “greatest hits”- enjoy!

 The Origin Arc (Amazing Spider-Man #101-102/ Marvel Team-Up #3-4)